Passlens

 Open the free passport photo maker

 If you want to create a passport photo online free, start from the exact document preset instead of a generic crop tool.
-That is the fastest way to get a file that is actually useful for a U.S. 2x2 passport photo, visa photo, or ID workflow while keeping the process grounded in software, print, and output quality rather than in risky YMYL detours.
+That is the fastest way to get a file that is actually useful for a U.S. 2x2 passport photo, visa photo, or ID workflow while keeping the process focused on crop, print, and output quality.
+For U.S. passport work, open the U.S. passport preset in Passlens.

 Open the Passport Photo Maker